adambard/learnxinyminutes-docs/processing.html.markdown

 exit(); // This stops the program.
 It is useful for programs with draw() running continuously.
 ```
 ## Drawing with Processing
-Since you will have understood the basics of the language, we will now look into the best part of Processing; DRAWING.
+Since you will have understood the basics of the language by now, we will now look into the best part of Processing; DRAWING.

 ```processing
 /* ------